-The intestacy rules identify certain family members as the ones entitled to the artist's estate after he or she passes away.
-Those family members are called the 'beneficiaries'.
+The intestacy rules identify certain surviving family members as the ones entitled to the artist's estate after he or she passes away1.
+Those family members are called the 'beneficiaries' or the 'eligible relatives'.

 4. Who gets the property of an intestate Indigenous artist?